-Begun in 2016, the Eurodrone program led jointly by Germany (Airbus DS), France (Dassault Aviation) and Italy (Leonardo), continues to hit the headlines and passions, with many divergent opinions on the interest in technological choices and their influence on the production and operating costs of the devices.
-It is therefore not uncommon to read, or hear from authorities, notably French, that the program, which should reach € 9 billion and not the € 7,1 billion initially planned, will not be able to to provide sufficient capital gains to justify the price difference, this directly threatening the continuation of the program.
-However, it turns out that the arguments put forward to explain this desire to relocate the program are questionable, to say the least, false.
+Begun in 2016, the Eurodrone program led jointly by Germany (Airbus DS), France (Dassault Aviation) and Italy (Leonardo), continues to make headlines and passions, with many divergent opinions on the interest in technological choices and their influence on the production and operating costs of devices.
+It is thus not uncommon to read, or to hear from the authorities, particularly French authorities, that the program, which should reach € 9 billion and not the € 7,1 billion initially planned, will not be able to bring sufficient capital gains to justify the price difference, this directly threatening the continuation of the program.
+However, it turns out that the arguments put forward to explain this desire to rethink the program are at the very least questionable, not to say false.

 The rest of this article is for subscribers only

 News articles are accessible 24 hours, and Magazine articles are accessible 48 hours.
 Beyond that, they can only be viewed by subscribers to the Meta-Defense service.
 Articles dealing with sensitive subjects are reserved for subscribers as soon as they are published.

 Personal subscription at 4,95 € per month, 2,50 € per month for students and 18 € per month for professional subscriptions.
 The annual subscription offers 2 free months.

 Download theMobile Meta-Defense app for IOS or Android to be informed of new publications by notification.